Financial Comparison: Edible Garden (EDBL) versus The Competition

 |$21.77 million

-Edible Garden’s competitors have higher revenue and earnings than Edible Garden.
-Edible Garden is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Edible Garden’s rivals have higher revenue and earnings than Edible Garden.
+Edible Garden is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-This table compares Edible Garden and its competitors’ net margins, return on equity and return on assets.

 Summary

-Edible Garden beats its competitors on 7 of the 12 factors compared.
+Edible Garden beats its rivals on 7 of the 12 factors compared.

 Edible Garden Company Profile